 Disciplines: Integral and applied approach on positive psychology.

-Skills: Self-insight, stress management, dealing with difficult emotions, compassion and kindness, empathy, savouring, mindfulness, building positive relationships and cultivating strengths.
+Other skills: Self-insight, stress management, dealing with (difficult) emotions, compassion and kindness, empathy, savouring, mindfulness, building positive relationships and cultivating strengths.

 This course is an (extracurricular) Honours Class: an elective course within the Honours College programme.
 Third year students who don’t participate in the Honours College, have the opportunity to apply for a Bachelor Honours Class.
 Students will be selected based on i.a. their motivation and average grade.